Admissions Information & Instructions

 Should you have questions please contact us by EMAIL ONLY.
 Unfortunately, we cannot respond to phone calls.

-Please carefully read our admissions instructions & information, and program information BEFORE submitting an application.
+NOTE: Please carefully read our admissions instructions & information, and program information BEFORE submitting an application.
 Applicants are responsible for the properly applying for any program and for the content of their application.
-Applications incorrectly submitted, submitted without the ALL post-graduate document (regardless of whether or not the program was completed), submission of an application with first obtaing tentative acceptance from a professor in our Department, et. al., may not be reviewed for evaluation.
+Applications incorrectly submitted or which are missing the following may not be reviewed.

 Acceptance or Admissions into the BME graduate program is dependent on numerous factors and is NOT automatic with the submission of a application or tentative acceptance by a professor.
 Applications and Interviews are evaluated on a variety of factors which may include, but are not limited to space availability; academic history; publications; research history and background; mature, safe, and responsible behavior; good judgement or common sense; able to work with confidential information; ability to follow instructions, rules, & procedures; ability to work with others (including but not limited superiors, co-researchers/co-students, patients, staff, etc.); availability of funds, preset evaluation factors (English language exam scores, etc.), professor recommendations; GPA; etc..